NOX73/go-neural/README.md

 ### Roadmap

 * Simple data I/O for training / testing and libSVM and csv format
+* Add labels to output neurons in network (also persist)
 * Establish a learning framework as engine package (using epochs, decays, interraters)
 * Provide another repository using example projects including data
 * Implement rich measurements for the evaluation of regressors